English

 With the current situation now, many are scared to go to work.
 He continued, “There are no jobs, no money for food or for rent.
 Some want to leave.”

-He said that lies were being spread about Haitians in order to whip up divisions, such as the claim that Haitians are illegally accessing food stamps: “The government gave Haitians a little money to buy food and some people see that and say, ‘oh they are taking our food.
-They are taking our houses.’”
+He said that lies were being spread about Haitians in order to whip up divisions, such as the claim that Haitians are illegally accessing food stamps: “The government gave Haitians a little money to buy food and some people see that and say, ‘Oh, they are taking our food.
+They are taking our houses.’

 “Life is difficult now.
 Before it was not like this before; we were free to go wherever we wanted to work.
 The city was glad to see us here because we were helping the economy because we were working hard.”

-We asked Julio about the lack of response by the Democratic Party presidential candidates Kamala Harris and Tim Walz to the attacks on Haitian immigrants.
+We asked Julio about the lack of response by the Democratic Party candidates Kamala Harris and Tim Walz to the attacks on Haitian immigrants.

 He replied, “I saw the debate.
 She [Kamala Harris] was laughing.
 She said nothing about us.
 I cannot give any explanation for it, but she knew what she was doing.
 It was political.